Marriage certificate: United States

 In parts of the United States, the certificate of marriage is recorded on the same document as the marriage license or application for marriage.
 While each state creates their own form for use with the recording of marriages, most states have a specific portion of the record to be completed by the official performing the ceremony.

 In some states, such as Nevada, this portion also includes places for the parties to indicate a change in name, if any.
 If it does not, the marriage certificate can be used as documentation to justify a legal name change but not as proof that a name change has occurred.
 If there is no place for a change of name to be recorded, the name is changed as requested on government documents with proof of marriage.
+In Alabama since 2019, only a marriage certificate is required to be completed by the couple and notarized by two notaries public, with an Alabama judge being legally required to accept the certificate as valid.

 Confidential marriages

 In California, under Section 501 of the state's Family Code, a county clerk is authorised to issue a confidential marriage licence and subsequently grant a confidential marriage certificate; Section 511 of the same Code states that the records of marriages registered under this provision are not open to public inspection, except by an order of the court.
 This practice originated in 1878, and was originally intended for those persons in a common-law relationship who presented themselves as married and wanted to make such marriage official.
 The practice of confidential marriages is unique to California, and is only approximated by Michigan, which offers court-ordered secret marriages.